stdio2016/polysolve/README.md

 # polysolve

 A program to solve polyomino puzzle with multithreading.
-It is still a work in progress.
+Currently it only uses CPU, but I plan to add GPU acceleration support.

 ## Build